Fiona-T/walk-well/README.md

 3. Under HTTPS copy the link provided (in this case https://github.com/Fiona-T/walk-well.git)
 4. Go to Gitpod or whichever IDE you are using and open the Terminal
 5. Change the current working directory to the location where you want the cloned directory to be made
-6. Type 'git clone followed by the url you copied in step 3: git clone https://github.com/Fiona-T/walk-well.git
+6. Type 'git clone' followed by the url you copied in step 3: git clone https://github.com/Fiona-T/walk-well.git
 7. Press Enter to create the local clone

 You can refer to the [GitHub documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) for more detailed information on the above process.

 ## Credits
-It should be noted that this project is for eductional/learning purposes and therefore not all of the content on the site is original, credits are listed below.
+It should be noted that this project is for eductional/learning purposes only.
+Therefore not all of the content on the site is original and the original sources are duly credited below.
 ### Code

 ### Content
 The content on the home page is taken from the following sources:
 -   [Mindfulness at Work](https://mindfulnessatwork.ie/tips-for-mindful-walking/)